gregorwolf/pg-beershop/README.md

 `kubectl -n pg-beershop apply -f deployment/beershop.yaml`

-To create the beershop database a port forwarding must be started:
+To create the beershop database a Job is used that starts once when you dun the apply.

-`kubectl -n pg-beershop port-forward service/beershop-postgresql 5432:5432`

-Now you can deploy the database content:

-`npm run deploy:pg:load`

 For troubleshooting you can SSH into the CAP container:

 `kubectl -n pg-beershop exec $(kubectl -n pg-beershop get pods -l tier=frontend -o jsonpath='{.items[0].metadata.name}') -t -i /bin/bash`

-Update the container:
+Before you can update the container you have to delete the beershop-db-init.
+Then you can run:

 `kubectl -n pg-beershop rollout restart deployment/beershop`